MohhamedRafi12/simpix/README.md

 # simpix

-Simply run make to create one image
+Simply run make to create one image that are named ImgA.png ImgB.png Refer to collage_1 and college_2 for the final image after generation

 <!-- C++ starter code